atom: Cycling App

 Then we brought the page design and flow concepts from the page into Adobe Xd.
 This final mock-up would then be utilized in the creation of the prototype.

-Our First Prototype
+Our First Prototype.

 While the wireframing process was imperative to deciding on the structure of the final app, the prototyping is where the design would begin to be implemented.
 Our team needed to decide how we wanted the final application to look and feel, and these decisions would be made through color choice, fonts used, icon art, and various interactive elements.